jeniljani-4444/End-to-End-Car-Price-Prediction-Model/README.md

 ---

 ## Dataset
-The dataset used for this project is sourced from [Kaggle](https://www.kaggle.com/) (or specify your source).
+The dataset used for this project is sourced from [Kaggle](https://www.kaggle.com/) .
 It includes the following columns:
 - **Car Name**: Name of the car.
 - **Year**: Manufacturing year of the car.
 - **Selling Price**: Target variable (price of the car).